shablamz/shablamz.github.io/index.md

+# Published and Presented Work
+---
-# I'm a barbie girl in a barbie world
+## I'm a barbie girl in a barbie world